topkecleon/telegram-bot-bash/README.txt

-*Your Bot configuration should not be readable from other users.* If someone can read your Bots token he can act as your Bot and has access to all chats you bot is in!
+*Your Bot configuration should not be readable from other users.* If someone can read your Bots token he can act as your Bot and has access to all chats you Bot is in!

 Everyone with read access to your Bot files can extract your Bots data.
 Especially your Bot Token in `token` must be protected against other